button-inc/emissions-elt-demo/app/README.md

 npm install
 ```

-2. Create an .env file in app root folder (based on env-sample.txt)
+2. Create an .env file in app root folder (see sample EOF)

 3. Start the dev server: